Home Secretary facing questions over deepening migrant crisis

 There are growing concerns over conditions in migrant holding facilities.

-The Home Secretary and the immigration minister could be summoned to face MPs to explain the “car crash” decisions behind the chaos at a migrant holding centre.
+The Home Secretary will face MPs to explain the “car crash” decisions behind the chaos at a migrant holding centre.

-Conservative MP Sir Roger Gale said he has put forward an urgent question in the Commons to be answered by Suella Braverman or Robert Jenrick.
+Suella Braverman is expected to be questioned about the problems at the Manston site in Kent when she appears in the House of Commons later on Monday.

 The Home Office is struggling to find hotel accommodation, he said, adding that he now understands that this is a policy issue and a decision was taken not to book additional hotel space.